Tane Edmed: Waratahs

 Edmed began the 2023 Super Rugby Pacific season following his promising 2022 campaign, where he had emerged as a key player at fly-half.
 Edmed played at the first-choice Waratahs' first-choice fly-half for the opening three rounds of the season, scoring 40 points in the process, including one try.
 However, his 2023 campaign was significantly disrupted after Round 4 by a back injury, which sidelined him for 10 weeks during the early rounds of the competition.
 As a result, Edmed played just three more matches during the season, or seven in total.

 In 2024, Edmed played 10 out of 13 games Super Rugby games as the starting fly-half in a very unsuccessful Waratahs season.
 The Waratahs, who finished wooden-spooners, swapped Edmed with Will Harrison toward the latter end of the season.
 In an effort to regain full match fitness and experience a different playing environment, Edmed joined in New Zealand's Bunnings National Provincial Championship (NPC).

 His performances across the campaign were widely regarded as a breakthrough.
 Over 10 matches, Edmed scored 137 points, making him the leading point-scorer of the entire 2024 Bunnings NPC season.
 His average of 13.7 points per game included a record performance against Manawatu, where he recorded 33 points (most for the club by a player in a match) through two tries, three penalties, and seven conversions — one of the most prolific individual performances of the tournament.
 Despite North Harbour finishing 10th overall with only three wins, Edmed's attacking output and tactical control were considered a highlight of their campaign.
 His form in New Zealand earned him a call-up to the Australia national team.
 In August 2024, Edmed re-signed with the Waratahs for 2025.

 In 2025, Edmed operated primarily in a secondary role to Lawson Creighton in the Waratahs' No. 10 jersey.
 Despite serving as the team's chief goal-kicker and finishing the season as leading point-scorer, he was limited to just five starts across thirteen matches.
 Despite the team's improvement from the previous season under new head coach Dan McKellar, the Waratahs finished 8th and subsequently missed finals.

 ACT Brumbies

 In July 2025, the ACT Brumbies announced they had signed Edmed, who was in the final year of his contract with the Waratahs, on a two-year deal, beginning in 2026.

+On 14 February 2026, Edmed made his Brumbies debut in their round 1, 56-24 win over the Western Force in Perth.